Use VLM-enhanced ICR when you need higher extraction accuracy on complex documents.

 public class ExtractDataFromImage {

-Create the main function that can throw exceptions:
+Create the main method and declare thrown exceptions:

 public static void main(String[] args) throws NutrientException, IOException {